Sajedehra/Large_team_openalex_coordination/notes.md

 - today I found another keyword "correction": https://openalex.org/W2979929196
 - Last week on Thursday we decided to finish the qualitative part to include 500 and then remove all the unrelated paper I found during this checks and rerun all the analyses.

+Oct 21:

+I found that there are some characters that missed my regex cleaning with keywords.
+With the help of chat GPT, I made a code to ensure those metacharachters are not missing. and I will run previous keywords again.